soundwanders/greatgatsby/README.md

 1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of site.
 Name `src` is a convention for “source code”.

-2. **`/components/common`**: This directory holds all common components which are resuable, shared UI elements such as Input or Button.
+2. **`/components/common`**: This directory holds all common components which are resuable, shared UI elements such as Inputs or Buttons.

-3. **`/components/content`**: This directory holds all components and styles for page's content.
-Content components are exported and rendered by the browser.
+3. **`/components/content`**: This directory holds all unique components and styles that are combined to create page.
+Each Section is a standalone component, and all components are combined to create the site.

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.